sgiangreco/sgiangreco.github.io/index.md

+## Week 12 - 11/10/18
+# DPLL solver
+This week I have begun creating a conflict-driven clause learning (CDCL) solver using the [Davis-Putnam-Logemann-Loveland (DPLL) algorithm](https://dl.acm.org/citation.cfm?id=368557).
+This method is essentially of a constructive search comprised of unit propogation followed by some sort of variable selection.
+Unlike the other solvers I have encountered up to this point, this method iteratively replaces clauses with their resolvents after variable assignments, causing satisfaction to occur when all clauses become empty.

+I had original set out to construct the [Davis-Putnam (DP) algorithm](https://dl.acm.org/citation.cfm?coll=GUIDE&dl=GUIDE&id=321034), but it does not appear to contain any way to backtrack out of conflicts.
+Additionally, both methods seem to lack a selection process for the variable assignment after unit propogation options have been exhausted.
+I plan to implement a random walk initially, but I am curious to see how more sophisticated stochastic local search methods will fare when coupled with this method.
+Changing the evaluation functions to focus on aiding unit propogation may also yield interesting results.

+With the introduction of backtracking to a constructive search algorithm, a complete search can be created.
+However, that may come with a prohibitively high performance cost (particularly on problems with a large number of variables).
+I am not yet sure how to best proceed with tackling this issue, so I will at least for the moment use a complete search with smaller data sets.

+# SAT Graphing
+To assist comprehension of differences between SAT problem classes, I will create graphs of various problem instances.
+By observing unique characteristics separating the problem classes, I hope to better identify primitives that could significantly affect heuristic selections.
+I will be using [SATGraf](https://bitbucket.org/znewsham/satgraf/) for this purpose.

 ## Week 11 - 11/3/18
 The focus of this week has shifted to reading about the primitives that comprise most SAT solver algorithms.
 I began by reading through more of chapter 6 in the _Stochastic Local Search_ book to better familiarize myself with many of the methods discussed in comteporary research.